1. HOME

 4. Use imagery by adding color.

-Imagine your in breath as a light, energy intensive color washing through all the cells in your body from the top of your head to your toes.
+Imagine your in-breath as a light, energy intensive color washing through all the cells in your body from your toes to the top of your head.

-Imagine your out breath as clearing away all the debris and dross.
+Then imagine your out-breath as clearing away all the debris and dross.

 Send it traveling through all your limbs and organs to the top of your head carrying its life giving and grounding forces with it.